-The MRP II solves some of the shortcomings of its predecessor, the MRP I:
+MRP II solves some of the shortcomings of its predecessor, MRP I:

-- The MRP II evolves on the Bill of Materials
+- MRP II has enhanced Bill of Materials (BOM) management

-- Utilizes Master Production Schedule or MPS which function as its main starting point
+- MRP II utilizes Master Production Schedule or MPS which functions as its main starting point

 - Applies three steps of explosion, netting, and offsetting in the creation of an initial management schedule